Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Probabilistic temporal ranking

 Our second experiment uses demonstrations that are provided by an agent that first needs to explore the environment, before exploiting it.
-Here, we use a Gaussian process model predictive control policy (see Section \ref{sec:GPMPC}) to generate demonstrations, and repeat the experiments above.
-As shown in Fig.~\ref{fig:suboptimal}, this policy may need to cover a substantial portion of the environment before locating the target.
+Here, we use a Gaussian process model predictive control policy (see below) to generate demonstrations, and repeat the experiments above.
+As shown in Figure~\ref{fig:suboptimal}, this policy may need to cover a substantial portion of the environment before locating the target.

-Table \ref{tab:suboptimal_grid} shows the averaged total returns obtained for trials in environments when rewards are inferred from sub-optimal demonstrations using probabilistic temporal ranking, the Gaussian process maximum entropy approach and the linearly increasing reward assumption.
-Here, value iteration is used to find the optimal policy using the inferred rewards.
+Table \ref{tab:suboptimal_grid} shows the averaged total returns obtained for trials in environments when rewards are inferred from exploratory demonstrations using probabilistic temporal ranking, the Gaussian process maximum entropy approach and the linearly increasing reward assumption.
+Here, value iteration (VI) is used to find the optimal policy using the inferred rewards.
+A comparison with T-REX \citep{brown2019extrapolating} and D-REX \citep{brown2020better}, trajectory ranking methods designed to learn reward functions from sub-optimal demonstrations are also included.
+It should be noted that T-REX is a supervised learning method, relying on additional labelling information about the quality of a demonstration, while PTR requires no information beyond the demonstration sequences.
+For these experiments, we generate labelling information for T-REX by using trajectory length as a rough heuristic for the quality of a demonstration.
+D-REX generates ranked trajectories by artificially injecting noise to demonstrations.

 In this sub-optimal exploratory demonstration case, policies obtained using the maximum entropy approach regularly fail, while the probabilistic temporal ranking continues to perform relatively well.
-Fig.~\ref{fig:suboptimal} shows a sample environment used for testing.
+Figure ~\ref{fig:suboptimal} shows a sample environment used for testing.
 The sub-optimal behaviour of the exploring model predictive control policies used for demonstration can result in frequent visits to undesirable states, which leads to incorrect reward attribution under a maximum entropy model.
 Probabilistic temporal ranking avoids this by using the looser assumption that states generally improve over time.
+T-REX performs extremely poorly here, as it is unable to learn from the limited number of demonstrations provided.
+D-REX also fails here, as it is unable to separate the uninformative exploratory portions of the demonstrating from the final exploitative portion of the demonstration policy.
+While D-REX works well for demonstrations that are sub-optimal due to noise, in this case of exploratory goal oriented tasks, the assumptions made by PTR are more applicable.